xcoga/SC4051_dist_system_proj/README.md

 For Java Server:

-1. javac -d bin Server/Server.java Server/utils/\*.java
+1. javac -d Server/bin Server/Server.java Server/utils/\*.java
    This ensures:
    Server.class is inside /bin folder
    Java files in Server/utils folder are also in bin folder.

-2. Since Server.class is in bin, run it with: java -cp bin Server.Server
+2. Since Server.class is in bin, run it with: java -cp Server/bin Server.Server

 For C++ Client: